DXHeroes/knowledge-base-content/practices/Git.md

-Hurrayy!! you created your first branch commit with knowing what exactly goes in the backend.🎉
+Hurrayy!! you created your first branch commit with knowing what exactly goes in the backend.

-## Some Pitfalls of the Git
+## Common Pitfalls of the Git

 - User interface maturity
 - Access controls
 - Developer updated Git binary files by hand and lost content history
-- Not enough understanding of Git commands😂
+- Not enough understanding of Git commands

 ## Resources for Git